The Space Shuttle: 10. Return to flight

 It was too complicated, too much of a test program to ever be called purely operational.

-The original sales pitch for the shuttle was to create a space airliner that would regularly go back and forth between Earth and orbit.
+The original sales pitch for the shuttle was to create a space airliner. that would regularly go back and forth between Earth and orbit.

 But was this idea ever realistic?

 I have to add one other story for you that really illustrated this to me.
+Astronaut Kathy Sullivan vividly remembers one specific moment.

 When the shuttle landed from the second flight, NASA was still trying to figure out how come it's taking us so long to get a shuttle ready to go and on the launch pad.

-Airlines do it, you know, tickety-boo, tickety-boo.
+Look at airlines.
+Airlines do it, you know, tickety boo, tickety-boo.

 So they engaged teams from several airlines.

-The presumption I'm sure was these smart airline guys will say, here are the 14 stupid things you're doing that will speed it all up.
+of how we do, what we do, and watch us go through one.
+The presumption, I'm sure, was these smart airline guys will say, here are the 14 stupid things you're doing that will speed it all up.

-One particular morning, at the end of a meeting with an airline team, someone at the end of the phone line speaks up.
+One particular morning, at the end of a meeting with an airline team, someone at the end of the phone phone line speaks up.

+That voice is the head of the shuttle program and he's asking about a hydraulic fitting.
 The airline guys can hardly believe what they're hearing.

 Do you think Frank Borman gives a damn about the tire pressures on our air fleet?

-And that just sort of right then I realized this is never going to be the kind of Boston shuttle operating vehicle that was dreamt of at the beginning.
+in order to know that they were safe to fly.
+And that just sort of, right then, I realized this is never going to be the kind of Boston shuttle operating vehicle that was dreamt of at the beginning.

 It's just it's going to have to be babied every time, not turned around like pull into my garage and pull back out right away.
+It's not that vehicle.

 Neil Hutchinson, a sent flight director for the very first shuttle launch, also believes it was never operational.
+No,

+I don't know.
 Never did.

 F equals MA is too hard.

-F equals MA,
+F equals MA.

 Newton's second law of motion.
+Force equals mass times acceleration.

 To get a vehicle like the shuttle off the ground, beating gravity, passing through the atmosphere out into orbit, it takes a lot.
+It's the physics.

 You know, there aren't a lot of physics in flying airplanes or driving a car.